SparkyDaDoggo/Archipelago/worlds/pokemon_bw/docs/setup_en.md

   - Check UT's channel and its threads on the discord server for more information and instructions
 - [The Poptracker pack for this game](https://github.com/Radis7Noir/pokemon-bw-ap-tracker/releases), to be used with [Poptracker](https://github.com/black-sliver/PopTracker/releases)
-- The QoL Lua script and various patching plugins
+- The QoL Lua script and various plugins
   - Check the unofficial mods thread in this game's channel

 ## Joining a MultiWorld Game